-IP TAKE: There are four types of grants that you can apply for with CFHC, but education is a common thread through all of them.
+IP TAKE: There are four types of grants grant seekers can apply for with CFHC, but education is a common thread through all of them.
 This community foundation covers many rural areas and has a surprising number of funds.

 PROFILE: The Community Foundation of Henderson County (CFHC) is located in Hendersonville, North Carolina, and has over 570 different charitable funds.
+It seeks to help “people who care make lasting contributions to causes that matter.”
 It was established in 1982 by 14 local leaders who developed a couple of scholarship funds.

-This foundation awards both grants and scholarships today, with competitive grants going out four times per year.
-Topics of interest are arts and culture, civic affairs, conservation, education, health, and human services.
-Special priority is given to proposals that address local poverty, public access to the arts, access to health and human services, and overall growth in the county.
+This foundation awards both grants and scholarships, with competitive grants issued four times per year.
+Funding areas include arts and culture, civic affairs, conservation, education, health, and human services.
+It prioritizes proposals that address local poverty, public access to the arts, access to health and human services, and overall growth in the county.
 Applications are due March 1, June 1, September 1, and December 1.

 Perry N. Rudnick Fund grants support groups in Buncombe, Henderson, Polk, and Transylvania counties.
-Arts and culture, conservation, education, health, youth, and human services are Rudnick topics of interest.
+Funding priorities include arts and culture, conservation, education, health, youth, and human services.
 Letters of Intent are due January 1 and July 1.

-Fletcher Community Fund grants focus on the town of Fletcher and go to projects rather than general operating support.
-Topics of interest are arts and culture, education, historic preservation, and civic activities.
+Fletcher Community Fund grants focus on the town of Fletcher and support projects rather than general operating support.
+Funding priorities include arts and culture, education, historic preservation, and civic activities.
 Applications are due April 1 and October 1.

 Lists of recent grants are here.
 The Nonprofit Business Center at Blue Ridge Community College is provided by CFHC to offer Foundation Center data.
 Scholarships and camperships for children are also funded by CFHC.

 At the end of a recent fiscal year, the funder had over $87.7 million in assets, with 85 percent of those assets permanently endowed.
-Nearly $3 million in grants is typically given out to nonprofits and scholarship recipients.
+Nearly $3 million in grants is typically awarded to nonprofits and scholarship recipients.
 Current financial data and annual reports are here.